 No issues in SE, the default (highest) tax rate is applied and is followed by a tax breakdown process with domicile certificates requested.

 No Issue in DE with reinvestments either.

+In RU, according current legislation in Russia we do not have account type «omnibus account».
+Reinvestment within a CA is not supported by legislation in Russia.
+Beneficial owners does not have such possibility (t reinvest proceeds) within a CA.

 Status action 3: The topic will be addressed at the next Tax SG call on November 23.